In stock orders ship same day if received by 4:00 PM Mountain Standard Time!

 Red Oxx has occasionally been accused of "overdoing" our hardware.
 But once you've had a cheap piece of plastic hardware break in the middle of a busy intersection, airport or other inconvenient locale dumping your precious belongings all over the ground, having a heavy-duty nickel-plated or stainless steel D ring or attachment swivel that weighs just a little more, or might make a little noise, is a travel companion's confidence builder and peace of mind maker.
 After all, you want to enjoy your journey as best you can.
 Why worry about having your bag break down?

-The Red Oxx Rock Hopper, sling bag that looks like a half bag and works like a full bag.
+The Red Oxx Rock Hopper, a commuter sling bag that looks like a half bag but works like a full bag.

 Dimensions: 17"L x 10"W x 7"H.